-- Sub-letting or giving up a property to someone else without your landlord’s permission
+- Sub-letting or giving up a property to someone else without your landlord’s permission;

-- Leaving the property empty and not telling the council you have left
+- Leaving the property empty and not telling the council you have left;

-- Passing on the keys to someone else for a one-off payment
+- Passing on the keys to someone else for a one-off payment;

-- Obtaining the property by deception by failing to disclose your full, correct details and personal circumstances when applying for social housing
+- Obtaining the property by deception by failing to disclose your full, correct details and personal circumstances when applying for social housing;

-- Wrongly claiming succession rights by trying to take over the tenancy when you are not entitled to
+- Wrongly claiming succession rights by trying to take over the tenancy when you are not entitled to.

-The maximum penalty for housing fraud is up to two years in prison and a fine up to £50,000.
+The maximum penalty for housing fraud is up to two years in prison and a fine of up to £50,000.